2023 Nissan Rogue Sport Preview Preview, Pricing, Release Date

 Rumor has it that the 2023 Nissan Rogue Sport may not be hitting the market.
 The last time the Nissan Rogue Sport was fully redesigned was in 2017 when the subcompact SUV arrived on the scene as an all-new vehicle to bolster the automaker’s lineup of SUVs.
-While some reports indicate that Nissan may drop the Rogue Sport soon, we expect the 2023 model arrive as a fully redesigned vehicle, Nissan is reportedly ending production of the subcompact SUV in December 2022.
+While we expected the 2023 model to arrive as a fully redesigned vehicle, Nissan is reportedly ending production of the subcompact SUV in December 2022.

-The full redesign for the 2023 Rogue Sport should see the subcompact SUV receive an updated design.
-We expect the Rogue Sport to receive some inspiration from the new Rogue, having sharper headlights, a more angular front end, and a larger version of Nissan’s shield grille.
-The rear end of the SUV will feature sharp taillights, a bulky rear bumper, and deep lines in the liftgate.
+We had expected the Rogue Sport to receive some inspiration from the new Rogue, having sharper headlights, a more angular front end, and a larger version of Nissan’s shield grille, while we expected the rear end of the SUV should feature sharp taillights, a bulky rear bumper, and deep lines in the liftgate.
 With production stopping in December, shoppers will have to hurry if they want to get a Rogue Sport.

-Based on the new European version of the Rogue Sport, we expect the 2023 model to have a revised interior.
-The dashboard is expected to gain more curves and see the infotainment screen be placed on top of the dash instead of integrated into it.
-The redesigned center console will have a single row for the SUV’s HVAC controls.
-The SUV is also expected to gain a new shifter, more upscale interior materials, and an available digital instrument cluster.
+The new European version of the Rogue Sport has been introduced and we expected the 2023 model to have a revised interior to follow suit.
+The dashboard would have gained more curves and the infotainment screen would have been placed on top of the dash instead of integrated into it.
+The redesigned center console in the European model has a single row of controls for the SUV’s HVAC controls.
+The SUV also gained a new shifter, more upscale interior materials, and an available digital instrument cluster.

-We don’t have any information on tech features for the upcoming 2023 Rogue Sport.
-The fully redesigned subcompact SUV is expected to gain more advanced features compared to the current model.
-The current Rogue Sport comes standard with a seven-inch touchscreen, a USB port, Android Auto, Apple CarPlay, Bluetooth, four audio speakers, and satellite radio.
+The current 2022 Rogue Sport comes standard with a seven-inch touchscreen, a USB port, Android Auto, Apple CarPlay, Bluetooth, four audio speakers, and satellite radio.
 Available features include navigation, an eight-speaker audio system, and two rear USB ports.

-Nissan should build upon the current Rogue Sport’s list of safety features for the 2023 model year.
+Nissan would have built upon the current Rogue Sport’s list of safety features for the 2023 model year.
 The current subcompact SUV comes standard with pedestrian detection, forward collision warning, forward and reverse automatic emergency braking, lane departure warning, lane-keeping assist, rear cross-traffic alert, blind-spot monitoring, and automatic high-beam assist.
 Available features include traffic sign recognition, a surround-view camera, a driver attention monitor, and Nissan’s ProPilot Assist system.